eqNj/eqN-PD2-Filter/README.md

 Added a new 'StrictLLD' filter level that uses the 'late season' / 'high speed mapping' strictness of the SuperStrict filter level while still showing and notifying for all non-shoppable LLD crafting bases that drop.

-Added a new 'ShowRecipes' filter level that shows all crafting and upgrading recipes that previously would always show on items in your stash, inventory, or equipped.
-Those recipes are now hidden on all other filter levels.
+Added a new 'ShowRecipes' filter level that shows all crafting and upgrading recipes that previously would always show on items in your stash, inventory, or when equipped.
+These recipes show on all magic items and on perfect gems.
+These recipes are now hidden on all other filter levels.
 This filter level also shows the runes necessary for runewords on runeword bases in their sequential order of necessary socketing.

 Socketing recipes will still show at all filter levels.